MovingBlocks/TempDoc/Fancy-Git.md

 # Getting fancy with Git

-This page is for more advanced issues related to Git and our source code - that way we keep the <DevSetup> page from becoming _too_ overwhelming
+This page is for more advanced issues related to Git and our source code - that way we keep the [[Dev Setup]] page from becoming _too_ overwhelming

 ## Fancy Gradle